puritys/nodejs-phplike/README.md

 * sudo npm install -g phplike

 If your computer is not a common OS, then you will need to install node-gyp first.
-The Phplike library compiling C/C++ code with node-gyp module.
-Usually, NPM will automatically install node-gyp when you try to install Phplike.
+The installation of phplike library will compile the C/C++ code with node-gyp.
+Usually, NPM will automatically install node-gyp when you try to install phplike.
 Or you can install node-gyp by yourself.

 * sudo npm install -g node-gyp